McMasterRS/lm_docker4web/README.md

-# Docker Tutorial
+# Docker Basic for Web Development

-Materials for the McMaster Research Software workshop: **Docker Tutorial**
+Materials for the McMaster Research Software learning module: **Docker Basic for Web Development**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://mcmasterrs.github.io/docker-tutorial) with GitHub Pages.
+This repository contains learning module files, as well as files used to create the [learning module webpage](https://mcmasterrs.github.io/docker4web) with GitHub Pages.

 Contributions by the following individuals:
 - Workshop content created by Elias Eid, Kelvin Lee